A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Introduction

 The best success for solving the MKP, as far as we known, has been obtained with tabu-search algorithms embedding effective preprocessing\cite{vasquez2001328,vasquez200570}.
 Recently, impressive results have also been obtained by an implicit enumeration\cite{vimont2008165}, a convergent algorithm\cite{hanafi2009}, and an exact method based on a multi-level search strategy\cite{boussier201097}.
 Compared with EAs, the methods mentioned above can yield better results when excellent solutions are required.
 But they are more complicated to implement or their computation takes extremely long time.
 Since EAs are simple to implement and their computation time are easy to control, they are good alternatives if the quality requirement of solutions of the MKP is not very strict.

 In this paper, we will consider a variant of EA to solve the MKP.
 This EA will use a special encoding technique which is called {\em weight-coding} (or {\em weight-biasing}).
-We will improve a weight-coded EA (WCEA) proposed by Raidl (1999)\cite{raidl1999596} and propose an improved weight-coded EA (IWCEA).
-The numerical experiments of some benchmarks will show that the IWCEA performs better than the WCEA and can compete with DIH in some benchmarks.
-Moreover, in the same platform, IWCEA's iterate time is shorter than other EAs listed in \cite{raidl2005441}.
+We will revise a weight-coded EA (WCEA) proposed by Raidl (1999)\cite{raidl1999596} and propose a revised weight-coded EA (RWCEA).
+The numerical experiments of some benchmarks will show that the RWCEA performs better than the WCEA.
+Moreover, this RWCEA can compete with DIH in some benchmarks.

-\section{An Introduction to the weight-coding and its application to the MKP}
+\section{An introduction to the weight-coding and its application to the MKP}

 When combinatorial optimization problems are solved by an EA, the coding of candidate solutions is a preliminary step.
 Direct coding such as the {\em binary coding} is an intuitive method.
 The main drawback of this coding lies in that many infeasible solutions may be generated by EA's operators.
 To avoid that, the basic idea of the weight-coding is to represent a candidate solution by a vector of real-valued weights $w_j\,(j=1,\ldots,n)$.
 The {\em phenotype} that a weight vector represents is obtained by a two-step process. \begin{enumerate}[Step (a):] \item ({\em biasing}) The original problem $P$ is temporarily modified to $P'$ by biasing problem parameters of $P$ according to the weights $w_j$; \item ({\em decoding heuristic}) A problem-specific decoding heuristic is used to generate a solution to $P'$.
 This solution is interpreted and evaluated for the original (unbiased) problem $P$. \end{enumerate}